 7. Veterinarians & Animal Hospitals

 Veterinarians, animal hospitals, and even specialty medical centers such as equine hospitals offer pet cremation as a service and also use incinerators to eliminate medical waste from the animals.
-Firelake offers separate pet animal trays so pets can be cremated at the same time, while maintaining the integrity of the separate remains.
+Firelake offers separate pet animal trays so pets can be cremated either as a single or multi pet, while maintaining the integrity of the separate remains.
 Learn more about veterinary clinics and pet cremation.

 8. Meat Processing Plants or Meat Lockers

-Small meat processing plants or meat lockers have animal waste such as hair, bone, fat, blood, and carcasses that must be properly disposed of to reduce the risk of disease after animal slaughter and a clear choice for proper disposal of animal carcasses.
+Small meat processing plants, meat lockers, and slaughter houses have animal waste such as hair, bone, fat, blood, and carcasses that must be properly disposed of to reduce the risk of disease after animal slaughter and a clear choice for proper disposal of animal carcasses.

 9. Emergency Crisis Management